 Go cruelty-free for animals.
 Get inspiration from sustainable fashion pioneers, such as Stella McCartney, who never used fur, feathers, or leather in her high fashion collections.
 Instead, she’s been successfully experimenting with cruelty-free alternatives, such as Mylo – a vegan leather grown from mycelium, the underground root structure of a mushroom.
 Cactus leather is another biodegradable and cruelty free option to consider.

 Ensure ethical labor practices.
 If possible, manufacture locally to reduce your carbon footprint and ensure that ethical labor practices are in place.
 If you chose manufacturing facilities abroad, sign a code of conduct to prevent child labor and make sure that the workers receive a living wage, and work in healthy, sanitary conditions.

 Adopt compostable packaging.
 Your environmentally-friendly garments are now ready to be delivered to stores or end-consumers?
-Choose eco friendly packaging for clothing or compostable zipper bags to make sure that their sustainable journey won’t end up with environmentally harmful packaging or shipment.
+Choose compostable packaging to make sure that their sustainable journey won’t end up with environmentally harmful packaging or shipment.
 Pack the items in fully compostable resealable or zipper bags that will protect the garments just as well as conventional plastics would, but will biodegrade in compost conditions just like organic waste.
 Use and reuse recycled boxes, and make sure they are shipped only when full.